boazbk/tcs/lec_00_0_preface.md

 >_"I suggest that you take the hardest courses that you can, because you learn the most when you challenge yourself...
 CS 121 I found pretty hard."_, [Mark Zuckerberg](https://youtu.be/xFFs9UgOAlE?t=3646), 2005.

-This is a textbook for an undergraduate introductory course on Theoretical Computer Science.
+This is a textbook for an undergraduate introductory course on theoretical computer science.
 The educational goals of this book are to convey the following:

 * That computation arises in a variety of natural and human-made systems, and not only in modern silicon-based computers.